JAORMX/deet.blog/content/posts/day-15-let-s-et-social.md

 ![](/images/20200719_224239.jpg)

-After the walks she is really likes to hung around with us.
-This evening we played with her, brushed her and just did our every day things.
-She was following us from room to another and she was curious what we were doing.
+After the walks, she likes to hang around with us.
+This evening we played with her, brushed her, and just did our everyday things.
+She was following us from room to another and she was curious about what we were doing.
 Huge progress <3

 ![](/images/20200719_220510.jpg)

-In the evening, after the long day, she fell asleep besides us .
+In the evening, after the long day, she fell asleep beside us.

 ![](/images/20200719_224024.jpg)

 ![](/images/20200719_230342.jpg)

-It's feels weird to think that this little friend was two weeks ago so afraid that she couldn't come out of her crate.
-Now, here we are chilling out at our living room..
+It feels weird to think that this little friend was two weeks ago so afraid that she couldn't come out of her crate.
+Now, here we are chilling out at our living room...
 Brave, damn brave Deet!